ga4gh-discovery/data-connect/hugo/content/docs/use-exisitng-data/using-trino/doc.md

 #### Prerequisites
 The following is required before we start.
 1. Java 11+
-1. A Presto server you can access anonymously over HTTP(S).
+1. A Trino server you can access anonymously over HTTP(S).
 1. Git
-> If you don't have a Presto server to work against and you wish to try the app, try using `https://presto-public.prod.dnastack.com` as the data source.
+> If you don't have a Trino server to work against and you wish to try the app, try using `https://presto-public.prod.dnastack.com` as the data source.

-**1. Building the Presto Adapter App**
+**1. Building the Trino Adapter App**

 Clone the repository
 ``` bash